pBread/twilio-openai-realtime-minimalist/README.md

 # Minimalist Voice Bot with Twilio & OpenAI Realtime

-This project demonstrates how to integrate [Twilio's Programmable Voice API](https://www.twilio.com/docs/voice) with [OpenAI's real-time streaming API](https://platform.openai.com/docs/guides/realtime/overview) to enable real-time voice agents.
-Users can make voice calls via Twilio and the system proxies the audio with OpenAI's Realtime API.
+This project demonstrates how to integrate [Twilio's Programmable Voice API](https://www.twilio.com/docs/voice) with [OpenAI's real-time streaming API](https://platform.openai.com/docs/guides/realtime/overview).
+It is intentionally minimal.
+The goal is simply to show how a [Twilio Media Stream](https://www.twilio.com/docs/voice/media-streams) connects to the OpenAI Realtime API and exchanges audio in both directions.

 ## How it Works